100% Meet Need Colleges

 Colleges that meet 100% of need are schools that promise to make sure that all students’ financial need (usually determined by FAFSA) is completely covered through grants, work-study, scholarships, and sometimes loans.

-Most students will still have an expected family contribution (EFC) and will have to cover that by paying out of pocket, finding scholarships, or taking out loans.
+Most students – according to their Student Aid Index – will have to cover some by paying out of pocket, finding scholarships, or taking out loans.

 - College Greenlight’s list of colleges that meet 100% of need